JvanKatwijk/qt-dab/README.md

 As mentioned, transmitters (usually) transmit some identifying data, the TII (Transmitter Identification Information) data.
 Qt-DAB uses a database (gratefully made available by "www.fmList.org") to map the decoded TII data to name and location of the transmitter.

-A copy of that database can be loaded by a small utility, the "db-loader", precompiled for Windows and Linux-x64.
+A copy of that database can be loaded by a small utility, a "db-loader", precompiled for Windows and Linux-x64.

 ![6.9](/res/read_me/db-loader.png?raw=true)

+The db-loader installs the database, file ".txdata.ti" in the user's home directory, that is where Qt-DAB expects a database - with that name - to be found.

 Alternatively (and for other computing environments) one can download a reasonably up to date copy of the database from the directory "helpers" in the Qt-DAB repository.
 Unpack the zipped file and name it ".txdata.tii" in the home directory.
-(Qt-DAB expects the downloaded database to be named ".txdata.tii" and to reside in the user's hoe directory.)

-As was shown in the correlation view in the spectrum widget, one may receive a signal from more than one transmitter.
-The bottomline of the Qt-DAB's main widget shows the currently selected transmitter.
+As was shown in the correlation view in the spectrum widget, one usually receives signals from more than one transmitter.
-If the *DX* selector on the bottomline is set,  Qt-DAB shows data of all identified transmitters on a small separate window.
+While the line at the botton on the right half of the Qt-DAB's main widget  always shows the currently selected transmitter, Qt-DAB can also show data of all identified transmitters on a small separate window (if selected).

 ![6.9](/res/read_me/new-dxDisplay.png?raw=true)

+The picture shows that the ensemble, transmitted in channel 12C is "NPO", and it shows for each transmitter that was identified some data.
+The first column shows a mark for the strongest (and currently selected) transmitter, the pattern is shown as well as the TII values of the identified transmitters.
-The picture shows that the ensemble, transmitted in channel 12C is "NPO", and shows for each transmitter that was identified the TII value and the recognized pattern, the azimuth and the distance to my home location, the power of the transmitter, the altitude (we are in a low-lying part of the country), and the height of the transmitting antenna.
+Furthermore, the azimuth and the distance to my home location, the power of the transmitter, the altitude (we are in a low-lying part of the country), and the height of the transmitting antenna.
-The strength just ann estimate.

-The left column in the widget the transmitter whose TII data is strongest is marked.
 The "compass" shows the direction from which the signal comes from the selected transmitter.

 ![6.8](/res/read_me/QTmap.png?raw=true)